 As a condition of CLIA certification, each of our laboratories is subject to survey and inspection every other year, in addition to being subject to additional random inspections.
-The biennial survey is conducted by the Centers for Medicare & Medicaid Services, or CMS, a CMS agent (typically a state agency), or, if the laboratory is accredited, a CMS-approved accreditation organization.
+The biennial survey is conducted by the Centers for Medicare & Medicaid Services, or CMS, a CMS agent (typically a state agency), or, if the laboratory holds a CLIA Certificate of Accreditation, a CMS-approved accreditation organization.
 Our laboratories are accredited by the College of American Pathologists, or CAP, which is a CMS-approved accreditation organization.
 Those laboratories must comply with all CLIA requirements as well as with any additional requirements imposed by CAP.